Developing a strong foundation is critical in helping you successfully and consistently manage type 1 diabetes (T1D).

 Drinking responsibly

-• Closely monitor your blood sugar the next day as alcohol can cause you to go low hours after consumption.
+• Closely monitor your glucose levels before you go to sleep and the next day, as alcohol can cause your blood sugar to drop hours after consumption.